getsentry/sentry-docs/src/docs/product/security/index.md

 ---
 title: "Security & Legal"
 sidebar_order: 4000
+description: "Learn about Sentry security and compliance processes."
 ---

 Sentry provides self-serve access to various documentation and tools to help you with your security and compliance processes.